Caught On Video: Man Violently Rips Necklaces Off Woman Out Walking Her Dog In Queens

 NEW YORK (CBSnewYork) — A violent jewelry robbery was caught on video this week in Queens.

-Surveillance video shows a man on bicycle attack a woman walking her dog in Flushing.READ MORE: 2 Men Wounded In Shooting On MTA Bus In Queens
+Surveillance video shows a man on bicycle attack a woman walking her dog in Flushing.READ MORE: Fourth Stimulus Check: Could There Be Another Relief Payment?

-Police said he ripped multiple gold necklaces, worth approximately $1,100, off her neck.READ MORE: Met Gala, Fashion's Biggest Night, Set To Go Forward, But Vaccinations, Masks Required
+Police said he ripped multiple gold necklaces, worth approximately $1,100, off her neck.READ MORE: Assistant Files Criminal Complaint Against Gov. Cuomo In Sexual Harassment Investigation

 It happened shortly after 9:30 a.m.
 Tuesday on Bleecker Street near Seneca Avenue.

-Police said the 26-year-old victim was left with scratches but is expected to be OK.MORE NEWS: Robert Durst Expected To Take The Stand In Los Angeles Murder Trial
+Police said the 26-year-old victim was left with scratches but is expected to be OK.MORE NEWS: Gov. Murphy Expected To Mandate Students Wear Masks When Schools Reopen This Fall

 Anyone with information about her attacker is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-8477 or for Spanish, 1-888-577-4782.
 Tips can also be sent to the NYPDTips Twitter account or submitted online at NYPDCrimeStoppers.com.